Venseer/Fountain/README.md

 # Known Issues/To Do List

 * Add existing map underlay/overlay to make tracing easier.
+* Add composite map system for people interested in making enormous maps comprised of multiple renders.
+(Currently in progress)
+* Add document merging (so you can store all your favourite brushes, effects, gradients, etc. in a document ready for use in your next project).
+* Add clipboard copying for gradients.

 # Forkers!
 Hey guys; if you're forking this repo then you'll be happy to know that I'm including the DLL dependencies in the project now.
 They're located in 'Fountain/bin/Release'.